neekhilsingh/doc-scanner-ocr/README.md

 ### 3. Perspective Correction

-When a document is photographed from an angle, its shape can look distorted:
+When a document is photographed from an angle, it can look distorted.

+For example:

 ```text
        __________